codelucas/codelucas.com/quotes/index.md

 > -- Aaron Swartz

 <!-- -->
-> A computational process is indeed much like a sorcerer's idea of a spirit.
-It cannot be seen or touched.
-It is not composed of matter at all.

-> However, it is very real.
-It can perform intellectual work.
-It can answer questions.
-It can affect the world by disbursing money at a bank or by controlling a robot arm in a factory.
-The programs we use to conjure processes are like a sorcerer's spells.

-> -- Abelson and Sussman, Structure and Interpretation of Computer Programs (1984)
+> A model minority is a tractable, one-dimensional (abstraction) simulacrum of a person, stripped of complexity, nuance, danger, and sexuality-a person devoid of dramatic interest.

+> -- Wesley Wang, The Souls of Yellow Folk

 <!-- -->
 > At an art school where I once studied, the students wanted most of all to develop a personal style.
 But if you just try to make good things, you'll inevitably do it in a distinctive way, just as each person walks in a distinctive way.
 Michelangelo was not trying to paint like Michelangelo, he was just trying to paint well; he couldn't help painting like Michelangelo ...
 The only style worth having is the one you can't help.